 To launch Windows Terminal Preview in Windows 10, either head over to Windows apps in the Start menu or search it using Taskbar search.

-What are your thoughts about Windows Terminal app for Windows 10?
-We would like to head from you.
+What are your thoughts about the Windows Terminal app for Windows 10?
+We would like to hear from you.

 Please do not hesitate to Contact me on Twitter if you want assistance with issue related to Windows 11, Windows 10, and Edge browser.
 I will try my best to assist you ASAP.
 (Follow me first and then PM your issue on Twitter)

 Buy us a coffee if you find information shared in this blog post useful.
 Mention ‘Coffee’ in Subject.
 So that I can thank you